io_uring from Userland

 Both loaded with acquire semantics.
 Remember from our ring setup:

-• ktail — the kernel owns this.
-It advances every time the kernel drops a new completion into the ring.
+ktailwhich is owned by the kernel.
+It advances every time the kernel drops a new completion into the ring.kheadis owned by us.
+It advances every time we consume a completion.

 available = tail - head;